boom-army/docs/jobs/marketing-role.md

 ### 1Q22 Delivery

-In the quarter of 2022 we&#39;ve got two big features being delivered that need good comms around them:
+In the first quarter of 2022 we&#39;ve got two big features being delivered that need good comms around them:

 1. The ability to mint, display and sell NFTs in your gallery
 2. Deliver communities, roles and experiences based on the NFTs you hold in your wallet